avinashv47/avinashv47/README.md

 # 💫 About Me:
 I'm a front-end developer with a passion for crafting user-friendly, interactive web experiences that not only look great but perform seamlessly across devices.
-With a strong foundation in core web technologies — HTML, CSS, and JavaScript — I specialize in translating ideas into clean, responsive, and accessible interfaces.
+With a strong foundation in core web technologies.
+I specialize in translating ideas into clean, responsive, and accessible interfaces.
 Whether it's building from scratch or optimizing existing apps, I bring a user-first mindset and a drive to continuously elevate the web experience.

 ## 🌐 Socials: